trackingboard/collate/README.md

 ### Field Transformations

-Field transformations are database functions used on a field before the operator is used to compare it with the value.
+Field transformations are database functions applied to a field before the operator is used to compare it with the value.
 Field transformations are passed in as an array of tuples, where the first element in the tuple is the symbol for the transfomation, and the second element is the first argument to the database function.

 For example: